dlwiest/taila/README.md

 ## Installation

-To use Taila in your project, you must have Tailwind CSS installed.
+To use Taila in your project, you must have Tailwind CSS installed, as well as @tailwindcss/forms and tailwindcss-react-aria-components.
+You will also need tailwindcss-animate if you want animations.

 To install Taila, run: